bmd1905/vietnamese-ocr/README.md

     --output path/of/output_image
 ```

-For Jupyter Notebook, you can explore and experiment with the code in predict.ipynb.
+For Jupyter Notebook, you can explore and experiment with the code at [predict.ipynb](https://github.com/bmd1905/vietnamese-ocr/blob/master/predict.ipynb).

-# Text Dectection

-For the Text Detection task, the [DB algorithm](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.6/doc/doc_en/algorithm_det_db_en.md) was used in the [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) framework to localize text in the input image.
-To enhance the accuracy of Text Recognition, images cropped by the DB algorithm were padded.

-# Text Recognition

-For Text Recognitionm part, I used [VietOCR](https://github.com/pbcquoc/vietocr)-a popular framework for Vietnamese OCR task, baseded on Transformer OCR architecture.

 # References